 Our justice efforts are grounded in our call to break down divisions, heal isolation, and honor the interconnectedness of all life and all justice issues.
 We model these commitments by creating just, welcoming, and inclusive congregations.
 UU congregations across the world act in partnership with groups and communities most impacted by injustice on local, state, national, and international levels.

-The UUA Standing on the Side of Love campaign harnesses the power of love to end oppression, and the UU College of Social Justice provides experiential learning opportunities to deepen the work of justice for people of all ages.
+The UUA Side With Love campaign harnesses the power of love to end oppression, and the UU College of Social Justice provides experiential learning opportunities to deepen the work of justice for people of all ages.

 Gender Neutral Restrooms Database Project: The SJ Group wants to spread the word about the great need for safe restroom access for transgender and gender nonconforming individuals!
 Refuge Restrooms has established a searchable data base at http://www.refugerestrooms.org/ to help people locate safe gender neutral restrooms.
 We need your help!
 If you discover any business, restaurant, or any other location that has gender neutral restrooms, go to http://www.refugerestrooms.org/ and add it to the database by clicking on “Submit a New Restroom.”
 If you do, please let the SJ Group know!